uwefladrich/scriptengine-tasks-ecearth/docs/sphinx/source/getting-started/usage.rst

 See ``se --help`` for additional commands such as setting the logging level etc.

-For more info on how to use ScriptEngine in general, read the ScriptEngine_ documentation.
+For more information on how to use ScriptEngine in general, please consult the ScriptEngine_ documentation.

 .. _ScriptEngine: https://github.com/uwefladrich/scriptengine